Gabrielle-esec/Gabrielle-test/README.md

 ⚠️ Do not initialize it with a README ⚠️

-What command links your local repo to GitHub?
+What command links your local repo to GitHub? => https://github.com/Gabrielle-esec/my-first-repo.git

-What command pushes your commits to GitHub?
+What command pushes your commits to GitHub? => git push -u origin master

 Refresh your GitHub page.
 What do you see?
+I see the new repo next to the first I created with the two files.

 Part 10: Delete and Clone

 Navigate out of your project folder

-What command deletes the local repository folder?
+What command deletes the local repository folder? => rm -rf my-first-repo

-What command clones your repository from GitHub?
+What command clones your repository from GitHub? => git clone https://github.com/Gabrielle-esec/my-first-repo.git

 Navigate into the cloned folder and verify your files are there